 Lastly, just go.
 Bonefish are an incredible species, and the Bahamas are beautiful.
 I speak for our whole group when I say that I dream of this trip every day and can’t wait for the chance to get back out there.

-Be sure to check John Hawthorne out on Instagram at @jhawth42.
+Be sure to check John Hawthorne out online here and on Instagram at @jhawth42.